riicess/Swift-TroubleShooting-Guide/README.md

 ## Crash on inject

-- Make sure to inject in the home page or on bloxstrap/fishstrap inject when "starting roblox.." gui appears
+- Make sure to attach Swift **immediately** after clicking the Roblox launcher to start Roblox.
+Attempt to attach 1-2 times during this very early startup phase.
+Do **not** attach once the Roblox homepage is fully loaded or if Roblox has been running for several seconds.
+If Swift says 'no Roblox process found', check Task Manager for `RobloxPlayerBeta.exe`, end it if present, and retry launching Roblox and attaching immediately.
-- Download [roblox](https://www.roblox.com/download) again, you're probably using an outdated version
+- Download [roblox](https://www.roblox.com/download) again from the official website.
+You might be using an outdated or corrupted version.
-- If roblox just keeps launching an outdated version, use [this](https://github.com/LilahCodes/swift/blob/main/support%20files/roblox%20LIVE%20forcer.bat) tool to update for you
+- If Roblox keeps launching an outdated version, use [this](https://github.com/LilahCodes/swift/blob/main/support%20files/roblox%20LIVE%20forcer.bat) tool to help force an update to the LIVE channel.